14 posts of content from one prompt — and why your queue handles the timing

 • Objective — what this campaign is for (launch, backlist reactivation, sale, newsletter push, etc.)

-• Platforms — which of your connected accounts should receive posts
+• Platforms — which of your connected accounts should receive the posts

 • Books — optionally, which books from your library this campaign is about